GBM1228/HR-Gender-Equity-Dashboard-using-Power-BI/README.md

 ## Data Preparation
 Data transformation was performed using Power Query, followed by loading the refined dataset into Microsoft Power BI Desktop for in-depth analysis and reporting.

+The following steps were taking for the data transformation and cleaning:Promoting headers,Changing data types,Replacing text values, Removing unnecessary columns, Renaming Column name for clarity.

 The dataset for diversity and inclusion has 32 columns and 500 rows.

 The tabulation below shows the dataset table with its column names